-The findings from this report will inform JLR's Existing Conditions, Opportunities and Constraints Report which will include a review of municipal best practices, observations on the existing land use planning framework and management approach.
-The scientific (HESL) and planning (JLR) Background Reports and Existing Conditions, Opportunities and Constraints reports will inform consultations undertaken during the Directions and Planning Phases and ultimately, the Directions Report.
+The findings from this report informed the Trout Lake Watershed Study and Management Plan - Existing Conditions, Opportunities and Constraints Report (JLR 2022a) which includes a review of municipal best practices, observations on the existing land use planning framework and management approach.
+The scientific (HESL) and planning (JLR) Background Reports and Existing Conditions, Opportunities and Constraints reports, and consultations undertaken during the Directions and Planning Phases, all informed the Trout Lake Watershed Study and Management Plan - Directions Report (JLR 2022b).